thegeek-sys/Vault/Class/Cybersecurity/Buffer overflow.md

 information.
 Attackers exploit such a condition to crash a system or to insert specially crafted code that allows them to gain control of the system.”

+### Programming language history
+At the machine level data manipulated by machine instructions executed by the computer processor are store in either the processor’s register or in memory

 ---
 ## Basics
 In practical a buffer overflow is a programming error that happens when a process attempts to store data beyond the limits of a fixed-sized buffer located on the stack, heap, or in the data section of the process (overwrites adjacent memory locations).